X

-This article is for informational purposes and does not replace medical advice.
-For severe stomach pain, blood in stools, difficulty breathing, or chest pain: call 999 or go to A&E immediately.
+This article is for information and does not replace medical advice.
+For severe stomach pain, blood in the stool, breathlessness, or chest pain: see a doctor at once or call the emergency services (112; or 999/112 in the UK).

-Ibuprofen is the best-selling over-the-counter painkiller in the UK.
-It combines three properties in one: pain relief, fever reduction, and — at sufficiently high doses — anti-inflammatory action.
-This makes it the most versatile OTC painkiller — but also the one with the broadest interaction profile.
+Ibuprofen is the best-selling over-the-counter painkiller in Germany.
+It combines three properties in one: pain relief, fever reduction, and – at a sufficiently high dose – anti-inflammatory action.
+This makes it the most versatile OTC painkiller – but also the painkiller with the broadest interaction profile.

 | Property | Details |